 As reported by Law360, Sirer originally sued Emre Aksoy back in June.
-Aksoy published a YouTube video to his channel Kripto Emre alleging that Sirer was a member of the Fethullah Terrorist Organization.
+Aksoy published a YouTube video to his channel Kripto Emre alleging that Sirer was a member of the Fethullah Terrorist Organization (FATO).

 Sirer, who founded Avalanche’s Ava Labs in 2018, said that Aksoy knew the statements were untrue and that they could harm his reputation, and endanger his family

 Sirer also hinted at an ulterior motive.
 He alleged that Aksoy, who took money to promote cryptocurrencies, told his followers to short Avalanche’s native token AVAX.

 One of Aksoy’s clients was, according to Sirer, a direct competitor to AVAX.

 In her Monday ruling, US District Judge Beth Bloom said:

 “Taken as true, this allegation is sufficient to plausibly state that Aksoy acted with actual malice.”